JeffWright/APPetizing/README.md

 Given more time, I would:

 * Add a debug menu to turn on the flaky network toggle (instead of using gradle.properties)
+* Add mocked network results so that the smoke test doesn't depend on real data
+* Add a wakelock to the meal details screen (I hate it when my phone turns off when I'm cooking and I have to wash my hands to turn it back on)